 Suggested by Claire from Tales of a Backpacker

-Food is a huge part of culture, especially in Mexico where, traditional Mexican cuisine has been awarded UNESCO status as a piece of Intangible Cultural Heritage of Humanity.
+Food is a huge part of the culture, especially in Mexico where traditional Mexican cuisine has been awarded UNESCO status as a piece of Intangible Cultural Heritage of Humanity.

 One of the best ways to learn more about Mexican food while visiting Mexico City is to take a cooking class.